Ring vs. Nest vs. SimpliSafe Security Systems

-When it comes to subscription options, I like plans that are flexible and affordable, and Ring Alarm does outstanding in this capacity.
-With professional monitoring and cellular backup available for only $10 a month, you can’t really do much better than with Ring Alarm.
+When it came to subscription options, we liked plans that were flexible and affordable, and Ring Alarm did outstanding in this area.
+With professional monitoring and cellular backup available for only $10 a month, we couldn’t do much better than what we were offered with Ring Alarm.

 Ring vs. Nest vs. SimpliSafe Customer Support

-Of course, I had to see what the data was on how well this customer support actually worked.
-On Google, Nest has a 4.3 star rating, which seems pretty good, but when I looked into the 25 reviews mentioning customer support specifically, half were good, half were bad— not super helpful.
-I will say that when I tried to get support from Nest, I spoke to people who didn’t have the answers I wanted, but it seems to greatly depend on what rep you get.
+We also wanted to see the data on how well customer support worked.
+On Google, Nest had a 4.3 star rating, which seemed good, but when we looked into the 25 reviews that specifically mentioned customer support, half were positive and the other half weren’t so flattering.
+When we tried to get support from Nest, we sometimes spoke to individuals who didn’t have the answers we wanted, but it seemed to depend on which representative we got.

-Ring, on the other hand, had a 3.8 on Google but a 4.5 from Amazon, with similarly mixed customer support reviews.
-The exact SimpliSafe system I bought wasn’t on Amazon, so I checked out reviews for a similar, 12-piece system.
-Overall, the system had a 3.5 rating on Amazon, and SimpliSafe has a 4.7 on Google.
-I saw many conflicting reviews, which told me that none of these companies are known for their customer support.
+Ring, on the other hand, had a 3.8 on Google and a 4.5 from Amazon, and their customer support reviews were mixed, much like Nest.
+The exact SimpliSafe system we bought wasn’t available on Amazon, so we checked out reviews for a similar, 12-piece system.
+The system had a 3.5 rating on Amazon, and SimpliSafe had a 4.7 on Google.
+Again and again, we saw many conflicting reviews, which led us to conclude that none of these companies were known for exceptional customer support.

 Top System for Customer Support